leanix/leanix-custom-reports/pathfinder/vtables/projectdataqualitycompleteness/README.md

-# Report Data Quality Completeness
+# Project Data Quality Completeness

 A report that analyses projects based on a set of rules.